curious-containers/curious-containers.github.io/_pages/home.md

 Curious Containers provides a reference implementation of RED in Python (`cc-core`).
 Experiments can be executed on a local Linux host using the [Docker](https://www.docker.com/) container runtime via the FAICE tool suite (`cc-faice`).
 For a more advanced usage, Curious Containers Agency (`cc-agency`) can distribute experiments in a Docker cluster across multiple hosts.

 Together, RED and Curious Containers support the [FAIR principles](https://www.force11.org/fairprinciples) for reproducible research.
 If you are new to the project, we advise you to work through the [RED Beginner's Guide](docs/red-beginners-guide).
 Examples can be found on the [Tawian](https://somnonetz.github.io/tawian/) meta-platform.

+## The Road to RED 10

+In the past, Curious Containers was mainly a research project to develop ideas and try new concepts in the context of computational reproducibility.
+Our existing file formats and software components are considered BETA releases.

+It is now time to stabilize the ecosystem as a major step for longterm reproducibility.
+We are therefore working towards RED 10, the first stable release of the RED file format.
+In addition, we will define a stable CLI for RED Connectors.
+RED 10 and the RED Connector CLI version 1 will be supported by all future releases of the Curious Containers software components in a backwards compatible way.

+### Prerelease

+You can soon expect the RED 10 prerelease version called RED 7.
+A prerelease of the RED connector CLI will be published as version 0.1.

 ## Machine Learning Workloads